Chad-Powellv1/pseudoCode/pseudocode.md

       - Flame Control Knob Object provides a minimum and maximum amount the flame can be adjusted.

         - IF Flame Control Knob is LESS THAN 50%

         - THEN Gas Burner Object will produce flame LESS THAN 50% capacity.

         - IF Flame Control Knob is GREATER THAN 50% THEN

         - Gas Burner Object will produce flame GREATER THAN 50% capacity.

     - **FUNCTION**: CONTROLS the flow of gas from Gas Line Object to Gas Burner Object AND Pilot Light Object, by manually holding open the Electronic Controlled Gas Valve.

-      - IF end-user PUSHES Flame Control Knob OPENING Electronic Controlled Gas Valve
+      - IF end-user PUSHES Flame Control Knob in

-      - THEN gas WILL flow to Pilot Light Object.
+      - THEN Electronic Gas Valve manually opens ALLOWING gas to flow to Pilot Light Object.

 <br/><br/>